Phillip N. Williams, M.D.

 Dr. Williams is a member of the American Academy of Orthopedic Surgeons, the American Orthopedic Society for Sports Medicine, the Arthroscopy Association of North America, the J. Robert Gladden Orthopedic Society, and the National Medical Association.

-In his free time, Dr. Williams enjoys spending time with his two young daughters Laila and Elise, running with his wife Andrea, and listening to and collecting jazz records.
+In his free time, Dr. Williams enjoys spending time with his three young daughters Laila, Elise, and Aria, running with his wife Andrea, and listening to and collecting jazz records.

 - Undergraduate Degree

 - New York-Presbyterian Hospital/New York Weill Cornell Center, Weill Medical College of Cornell University, New York, New York

 - Orthopaedic Surgery Residency, Hospital for Special Surgery, New York, New York

 - Sports Medicine Fellowship, Kerlan Jobe Orthopaedic Clinic, Los Angeles, CA

 Rotator cuff tears

 Trochanteric pain syndrome